asamallab/EPEK/Comparison/Datasets/README.md

 [5] A. Natarajan, N. Chivukula, G.B.
 Dhanakoti, A.K.
 Sahoo, J. Ravichandran, A. Samal, EPEK: creation and analysis of an Ectopic Pregnancy Expression Knowledgebase, (2022). https://doi.org/10.1101/2022.12.20.521279.

-### The following files are from Barbitoff <i>et al. </i> 2020:

-Paper: <br>
-Barbitoff, Y.A.; Tsarev, A.A.; Vashukova, E.S.; Maksiutenko, E.M.; Kovalenko, L.V.; Belotserkovtseva, L.D.; Glotov, A.S.
-A Data-Driven Review of the Genetic Factors of Pregnancy Complications.
-Int.
-J. Mol.
-Sci.
-2020, 21, 3384. https://doi.org/10.3390/ijms21093384
+[6] Y.A.
+Barbitoff, A.A.
+Tsarev, E.S.
+Vashukova, E.M.
+Maksiutenko, L.V.
+Kovalenko, L.D.
+Belotserkovtseva, A.S.
+Glotov, A Data-Driven Review of the Genetic Factors of Pregnancy Complications, IJMS.
+21 (2020) 3384. https://doi.org/10.3390/ijms21093384.
-- GestationalDiabetes.csv: File containing the gene symbols of the gene set of gestational diabetes.
-- PlacentalAbruption.csv: File containing the gene symbols of the gene set of placental abruption.
-- Preeclampsia.csv: File containing the gene symbols of the gene set of preeclampsia
-- PretermBirth.csv: File containing the gene symbols of the gene set of preterm birth